DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

    :alt: NA

 Example: DiffTop_Inv_Vs_Upr_FACE.jpg
-	Average difference in scalp distribution between 100-300ms after presentation of Inverted vs Upright faces.
+	Average difference in scalp distribution between 100-300 ms after presentation of Inverted vs Upright faces.
 For this task, 50 upright face trials were retained in the Upright/Inverted block, 48 inverted face trials were retained in the Upright/Inverted face block, 42 Object trials were retained in the Object/Upright face block, and 50 upright face trials were retained in the Object/Upright face block.
 For this plot, only the first two n values are relevant because the plot represents the difference between Inverted and Upright faces.

 **VI.
 DiffERP plots display the difference in the ERP waveform between specified conditions.**